kawansoft/aceql-http-client-python/README.md

 The module supports Python 2.6–2.7 & 3.4–3.7.

 It provides a SQL interface compliant with the DB-API 2.0 specification described by [**PEP 249**](https://www.python.org/dev/peps/pep-0249).

+## AceQL Server Side compatiblity

+This 2.0 SDK version is compatible with AceQL HTTP server side v2.0.
+It is not compatible with AceQL HTTP server side v1.0.

 ## Installation